GaganBehrh/p5frontendpart/README.md

 Add Post:As a user I would like to add posts to the app so that I can add my recipe

 ## Wireframe:
-Mockups were designed using Figma
+Mockups were designed using Figma.The color scheme was chosen  based on what will look good to users eye.

 ![Sign In](src/media/Signin.png)

 ![Add Post](src/media/Add%20Post.png)

 ![Signup](src/media/Signup.png)

+The mockups show the initial color scheme but eventually it was developed/modified during the course of the project

 ## Existing Features